Section 7702 Changes in 2021?

 There’s no perfect time to get life insurance but now.
 Even without the pandemic going on, life is still full of uncertainty.
 Life insurance will make sure you will leave your family with enough financial support upon your demise.
 With the changes to life insurance benefits, it’s a good idea to get life insurance while you still have the chance.
 Interest rates, tax exemptions, and underwriting procedures are subject to change at any time.
 As a result, consumers should seize this chance.

-At AIS, we treat our clients like family.
+At AIS here in Denver, CO, we treat our clients like family.
 As a family, we want you to be financially secured without breaking your bank account.
 We partnered with insurance companies that provide affordable and efficient life insurance policies.
 Call us now, and we will help you get the best financial safety net to protect you and your loved ones.